 - No Maintenance: Molded-in dye; won't fade or stain!

-- LED Credits: Each block reuses pounds of waste
+- LEED Credits: Each block reuses pounds of waste

 - Recycled Blocks Improve Safety: Learn How